Things to Do in Tararua

 There are also tranquil bushwalks through the primal rainforest, six daily talks starting at 10:30am with the takahe talk and feed and seasonal kiwi chick feeds.
 Then watch eels devour tasty morsels at 1:30pm, and finally check out the kaka’s crazy antics at 3pm.

-The Pukaha Mt Bruce Wildlife Centre is along State Highway 2, 10km south of Eketahuna.
+The Pukaha Mt Bruce Wildlife Centre is along State Highway 2, 10km (6 miles) south of Eketahuna.

 Fishing and Hunting in Tararua